Child Disability Payment decision making guide

 - made by written submissions or witness statement

-The First-tier Tribunal can exclude evidence that would otherwise be admissible in any of the following situations (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 15(2)):
+The First-tier Tribunal can exclude evidence that would otherwise be admissible in any of the following situations (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 15(2)):

 - Situations where both: